ibrsec/plane-scape-fs/README.md

 📤 Flight Bookings & Email Notifications: Enabled flight bookings, saving the data in MongoDB, and sending confirmation emails to users using Nodemailer.

-📄 API Documentation: Created detailed API documentation with Swagger and Redoc, facilitating easy testing and usage of the API.
+📄 API Documentation: Created detailed API documentation with Swagger, facilitating easy testing and usage of the API.

 📊 Database Management: Used MongoDB and Mongoose for managing flight bookings, user data, and other related information, ensuring consistent querying and modeling.